Los comparativos irregulares son adjetivos que se utilizan para comparar cualidades como la calidad, el tamaño o la edad.

 'Mejor' is an irregular comparative and should not have 'más' before it.

-'Peor' indicates quality but with a negative meaning; here it is meant to express that the service is better.
+'Peor' indicates quality but with a negative meaning; here the intention is to say the service is better.

 2.

-'Peor' does not need 'más' before it; this is a common mistake.
+'Peor' does not take 'más' before it; this is a common mistake.

 Incorrect word order and improper use of 'más' before 'peor'.